 - It allows for healthy healing of the area where the cord was attached.

-- Maintaining cleanliness reduces the risk of irritation or discomfort for your baby.
+- Keeping the area clean reduces the risk of irritation or discomfort for your baby.

 - Understanding cord care prepares you for other aspects of newborn care.